What is it?

 Pain or Soreness

 Intermittent self catheterisation should not be painful and most people have minimal discomfort when performing this procedure.
 It is not uncommon to experience some pain or discomfort the first few times, sometimes a local anaesthetic of lubricating gel may help. eg. lignocaine gel.
 Occasionally discomfort and resistance are due to a tightening of the pelvic floor muscles around the urethra.
 It may help to relax and give a little cough as you insert the catheter.
-Pain can also be a sign of infection, if pain persists and or there is bleeding when you take the catheter out, seek medical advice.
+Pain can also be a sign of infection if pain persists and or there is bleeding when you take the catheter out, seek medical advice.

 A urethral stricture is a narrowing of the urethra caused by a scar.
 Self catheterisation may contribute to these in the long term but generally only if there has been a traumatic insertion.
-Self catheterization can also be used in the treatment of strictures to prevent them from recurring.
+Self catheterisation can also be used in the treatment of strictures to prevent them from recurring.
 If you experience pain, resistance and bleeding when trying to insert your catheter you should not proceed and contact your doctor.

 Avoid constipation by drinking 6-8 glasses of water daily and include fruit and vegetables in your daily diet.
 Being constipated can make it difficult for the urine to drain from the bladder, if you need help with managing constipation please let your nurse or doctor know.